Clinical systems · Human factors · Performance under pressure

 How does care usually go right despite pressure?

 When you watch everyday work closely, you see small adjustments everywhere.
 Clinicians reorder tasks.
-They double-check verbally when the system doesn’t prompt them.
+They double-check verbally when the system does not prompt them.
 They anticipate problems before they fully form.

-But if we only measure incidents and compliance, we miss where those adjustments are compensating for design gaps.
+But if we only measure incidents and compliance, we miss the places where those adjustments are compensating for design gaps.

 Repeated daily, it becomes structural.